JuliaDocs/IOCapture.jl/README.md

 This is because `stdout` and `stderr` within an `iocapture` actually refer to the temporary redirect streams which get cleaned up at the end of the `iocapture` call.

+### ANSI color/escape code

+On Julia v1.6 and later, the captured output of `iocapture` inherits the `:color` property of the `stdout` or `stderr` by default.
+The colorization can be disabled by setting the `color` keyword argument of `iocapture` to `false`.

+On the other hand, on Julia v1.5 or earlier, even if the `color` keyword argument is set to `true`, no coloring will be applied.
+However, this limitation might be removed in the future, so you should specify `color=false` if you want to avoid coloring.

 ## Similar packages